Zhu Xi: Li, Qi, and the Supreme Ultimate

-In terms of li and qi, Zhu Xi's system strongly resembles Buddhist ideas of 理 li (principle) and 事 shi (affairs, matters), though Zhu Xi and his followers strongly argued that they were not copying Buddhist ideas.
+In terms of li and qi, Zhu Xi's system strongly resembles Buddhist ideas of li (principle) and shi (affairs, matters), though Zhu Xi and his followers strongly argued that they were not copying Buddhist ideas.
 Instead, they held, they were using concepts already present long before in the I Ching.

-Zhu Xi discussed how he saw the Supreme Ultimate concept to be compatible with principle of Taoism, but his concept of Taiji was different from the understanding of Tao in Daoism.
-Where Taiji is a differentiating principle that results in the emergence of something new, Dao is still and silent, operating to reduce all things to equality and indistinguishability.
+Zhu Xi discussed how he saw the Supreme Ultimate concept to be compatible with principle of Taoism, but his concept of taiji was different from the understanding of Tao in Taoism.
+Where taiji is a differentiating principle that results in the emergence of something new, Tao is still and silent, operating to reduce all things to equality and indistinguishability.
 He argued that there is a central harmony that is not static or empty but was dynamic, and that the Supreme Ultimate is itself in constant creative activity.

 Human nature

-Zhu Xi considered the earlier Confucian Xun Zi to be a heretic for departing from Mencius' idea of innate human goodness.
+Zhu Xi considered the earlier Confucian Xunzi to be a heretic for departing from Mengzi's idea of innate human goodness.
 Even if people displayed immoral behaviour, the supreme regulative principle was good.
 The cause of immoral actions is qi.
 Zhu Xi's metaphysics is that everything contains li and qi.
 Li is the principle that is in everything and governs the universe.
 Each person has a perfect li.
 As such, individuals should act in perfect accordance with morality.
 However, while li is the underlying structure, qi is also part of everything.
 Qi obscures our perfect moral nature.
 The task of moral cultivation is to clear our qi.
 If our qi is clear and balanced, then we will act in a perfectly moral way.

 Heart/mind

-Clarity of mind and purity of heart are ideal in Confucian philosophy.
+"Heart" and "mind" are both expressed in Chinese with the same word xin (心); clarity of mind and purity of heart are ideal in Confucian philosophy.
 In the following poem, "Reflections While Reading - 1" Zhu Xi illustrates this concept by comparing the mind to a mirror, left covered until needed that simply reflects the world around it, staying clear by the flowing waters symbolizing the Tao.
 In Chinese, the mind was sometimes called "the square inch", which is the literal translation of the term alluded to in the beginning of the poem.